nearform/optic/README.md

    1. Create account and edit your profile
    1. Enable `Two Factor Authentication` in your [profile][npm-profile]
    1. Create a new [token][npm-token] and save it in you CI as `NPM_TOKEN` env variable
+1. GitHub Actions Secrets
+   1. Make sure that all the secrets described in the actions (such as `.github/workflows/deploy-step.yml`) have been created and have updated values.
+1. GCP
+   1. Make sure that the Service Account that will run the Cloud Run service has the "Secret Manager Access" role attached to it so the service can query the secrets

 ## Setup
 1. `git clone https://github.com/nearform/optic.git && cd optic`